lexy-language/lexy-language/Introduction/7_Tables.md

   | 2025        | 35000      | 0.52        |
 ```

-A value or a row can be looked up by discriminator using the built-in `LOOKUPBY` or the `LOOKUPROWBY` function.
+A value or a row can be looked up by discriminator using the built-in `lookUpBy` or the `lookUpRowBy` function.
-- The `LOOKUPBY`function returns a specific value from the `resultColumn` column.
+- The `lookUpBy`function returns a specific value from the `resultColumn` column.
-- The `LOOKUPROWBY`function returns the whole row.
+- The `lookUpRowBy`function returns the whole row.

 The functions will loop over all rows in a table from the starts and, if the discriminator matched, it will compare the value of a specific column `searchValueColumn` with the defined `lookUpValue`.
 - If the value in the column equals the `lookUpValue`, the value in the `resultColumn` or row is returned.
 - If the value in the column exceeds the `lookUpValue`, the value `resultColumn` of the previous row or the previous row is returned.

-Syntax: `LOOKUPBY(Table, discriminator, lookUpValue, Table.discriminatorColumn, Table.searchValueColumn, Table.resultColumn)`
+Syntax: `lookUpBy(Table, discriminator, lookUpValue, Table.discriminatorColumn, Table.searchValueColumn, Table.resultColumn)`

 ```
 function LookupByYearAndMax